khandy21yo/btran/README.md

 	- Code exists but only thinly tested. %IF can cause problems if blocks end inside of it.
 	- %var is not allowed in VaxBasic, but btran accepts it.
+TAB, POS, CCOS
+	Unix doesn't attempt to track the cursor position, to these functions require a greate deal of complexity to implemet correctly.
+It requires replacing the IO library with something else that tracks the current cursoe position, and escape sequences would quickly overwhelm it.
+	Best to reqrite code so it doesn't need these.
+Variable names
+	Some words are keywords in one context, and cab be used as variable names in another.
+For example, PROMPT is a command, but can also be used as a variable in a RECORD.
+These will currently cause an error in btran.